KarelZa/Processing/README.md

 # AlienBreaker
-- basic Minigame based on popular Brick breaker game
+- Minigame based on popular Brick breaker game
 - Project is built in processing language (Java-like syntax)

 How to install & play: